SussyGuy35/open-susbot/README.md

 # Open Susbot

 Just a *fairly simple* Discord bot.
 Made _by idiots, for idiots!_
+Note that this project is intended to use as a starting point to develop your own Discord bot, not to use it as-is!

 ## Features
 - Some commands to make bot say sth or maybe other